Morning on the desert, and the wind is blowin' free,

-At the National Poetry Gathering in Elko, the arts in all of its forms take center stage.
+At the National Poetry Gathering in Elko, Nevada, the arts in all of its forms take center stage.
 Western rural artists understand how music, poetry and storytelling seem to communicate more intimately than by any other means.
-They use this to their advantage to share both the charms and the challenges of rural living.
+Artists such as Utah-born Jerry Brooks use this to their advantage to share both the charms and the challenges of rural living.

-Rural Sociologist and Dean of the College of Humanities and Social Sciences at Utah State University, John Allen grew up on a cattle ranch in Baker, Oregon.
-His unique perspective combines academic research with real-life experiences to create a different take on what it means today to be a rural American.
+John Allen, a rural sociologist and Dean of the College of Humanities and Social Sciences at Utah State University, grew up on a cattle ranch in Baker, Oregon.
+His unique perspective combines academic research with real-life experience to create a different take on what it means today to be a rural American.

 He said one of the biggest concerns for rural Americans is youth-out migration.
 Our modern society, both urban and rural, has become increasingly dependent on technology.
-So, in order to participate in the information age, we’ve had to have technology in our lives, increasing the costs of living.
-However, rural income has not necessarily increased at the same rate, so many youth now face a tough decision: find a way to increase your income or move away.
+So, in order to participate in the Information Age, we’ve had to have technology in our lives, increasing the costs of living.
+However, rural income has not necessarily increased at the same rate, so many youth now face a tough decision: find a way to increase their income or move away.

 In addition to learning about and celebrating the traditions of the West, many who attend poetry gatherings such as the one in Elko come away realizing that, in fact, we have many more similarities than differences.

 “I think it is really important to humanize,” Allen said.
-“I think part of what I‘m seeing right now whether it’s urban-rural, red-blue, political party to political party is that we’ve dehumanized.
-I used to do mediations on reservations, and somebody said that ‘It’s harder to kill somebody if you’ve eaten with them.’
-And what that really is, once I know you as a human being, those stereotypes we’ve created about each other disappear.
-Child, income, tensions in our lives, goals dreams … and that reaches across urban and rural.
+“I think part of what I‘m seeing right now, whether it’s urban-rural, red-blue, political party to political party, is that we’ve dehumanized.
+I used to do mediations on reservations and somebody said that ‘It’s harder to kill somebody if you’ve eaten with them.’
+What that really means is, once I know you as a human being, those stereotypes we’ve created about each other disappear.
+Children, income, tensions in our lives, goals, dreams … that reaches across urban and rural.
 So if we don’t have this discourse, then we allow those stereotypes to be enhanced.

-"I think it’s important to have a conversation that about the humanness of who we are that allows me now to value you.”
+"I think it’s important to have a conversation that about the humanness of who we are that allows me now to value you,” said Allen.

-“If you go to Elko, and you go to the gathering and you listen to the poetry and music there you will see the rural west through the eyes of horsemen, ranchers, and the artists who basically make their living out of the land.
-That is what Elko offers, that is a very unique experience.
-Art in its best form can change someone’s perspective immediately.”
+“If you go to the gathering, and you listen to the poetry and music there, you will see the rural West through the eyes of horsemen, ranchers, and the artists who basically make their living out of the land.
+That is what Elko offers and that is a very unique experience.
+Art in its best form can change someone’s perspective immediately,” he said.